Class-backed XAML and InitializeComponent Internals

 That call is fine because the generated method has an optional parameter.
 With no competing hand-written overload, InitializeComponent(); naturally binds to the generated method.

-Where migrations go wrong
+Where migrations went wrong before IL weaving

 Older Avalonia code-behind often contains: